lit/lit.dev/packages/lit-dev-content/site/guide/tools/development.md

   order: 2
 ---

+{% todo %}

-TODO: Rough content from lit-html docs follows.
+- Rough content from lit-html docs follows.
 Update & edit this content for Lit.
+- ES dev server => web-dev-server
-Add content on Using TypeScript?
+- Add content on Using TypeScript?

+{% endtodo %}

 During the development phase, you might want the following tools: